If you have any questions, please do not hesitate to contact us by email [email protected] or by phone at (520) 628-2952.

 The confirmation email is generated automatically by our system.
 First thing to do is to check that it has not been put in your junk mail folder.
 Next thing is to check that you gave us the correct/exact email address.

 A second, follow-up email is sent once the order is ready for shipping, usually 1 to 3 business days after you make your order.

 I made a mistake in my order, can I change it?

 Once an order is completed and/or shipped we cannot change it.
 However if the order has not been prepared yet, you can cancel it and place another order to correct any mistakes or add any items that you would like.

 How do I pay for my online purchases?

-All transactions on our website are completely secure.
 You can pay for your purchases in American dollars (USD) using Visa, Mastercard, Amex, Discover, Diners Club, JCB or Paypal.

 Are my purchases secure?